Google Translate Disclaimer

 iwalk image

-IWalk Day in October 2019 launched On the Move campaign and the fun characters associated with this campaign.
+IWalk Day in October 2019 launched the On the Move campaign and the fun characters associated with this campaign.

 iwalk